 In all 19 states, except North Dakota, it is illegal for a franchisor to terminate a franchise agreement without good cause.
-In this case, good cause usually includes the franchise becoming bankrupt, the franchisee abandoning operations, the franchisee convicted of a crime related to the franchise, or the franchisee failing to comply with obligations.
-The states’ restrictions on termination usually require an advance notice period ranging between 30 to 120 days.
+In this case, good cause usually includes the franchise becoming bankrupt, the franchisee abandoning operations, the franchisee convicted of a crime related to the franchise, or the franchisee fails to comply with obligations.
+The states’ restrictions on termination usually require an advance notice period ranging from 30 to 120 days.

 RELATIONSHIP LAWS REGULATE THE RELATIONSHIP BETWEEN THE FRANCHISOR AND FRANCHISEE.

 The states also restrict non-renewal.
 While state laws do not require that a franchise agreement include renewal provisions, if the agreement does have a renewal provision then the franchisor’s ability to not renew is restricted.
 In other words, if an agreement promises renewal, the franchisor can’t refuse to renew without good cause.
 Lawful nonrenewal also requires advance written notice.
 States that restrict non-renewal include Arkansas, Connecticut, Delaware, Hawaii, Iowa, Indiana, Minnesota, Mississippi, Missouri, Nebraska, New Jersey, and Wisconsin.